ionic-team/ionic-site/docs/v2/api/components/scroll/Refresher/index.md

 <h2>Description</h2>

-<p>Allows you to add pull-to-refresh to an Content component.</p>
+<p>Allows you to add pull-to-refresh to an Content component.
-<p>Place it as the first child of your Content or Scroll element.</p>
+Place it as the first child of your Content or Scroll element.</p>
 <p>When refreshing is complete, call <code>refresher.complete()</code> from your controller.</p>